Malaysian

 Instructions

-• Combine the white and black peppercorns in a mortar and pestle or spice grinder.
-Coarsely grind them for a burst of peppery flavor.
-Take the ground pepper, star anise, and cinnamon stick.
-Wrap them loosely in a cheesecloth or food-grade sachet, tying it securely to prevent the spices from escaping during simmering.
+• Crush the white and black peppercorns together in a mortar and pestle (or spice grinder).
+Grind them coarsely to get a kick of peppery spice.
+Loosely bundle them in a cheesecloth or food-grade sachet, then tie it securely so the spices don't come out during simmering.
 Set this spice bundle aside.

 Keyword Bak Kut Teh